gbif/hp-swissnatcoll/en/data-aggregator.md

     <strong>3) Replace the name of your fields with the corresponding<a href="https://dwc.tdwg.org/terms/">Darwin Core term</a></strong> after checking your field compatibilities with the DwC terms definitions.
   </div>
   <div style="flex: 1;">
-    ✅ You now have a fully Darwin Core compatible dataset/database<br>
+    ✅ Fully Darwin Core compatible dataset/database<br>
-    ✅ You won't have to do any more changes in the future<br>
+    ✅ No more changes in the future<br>
     ❌ Difficult to change habits regarding field names<br>
     ❌ Needs a deep cleaning of the whole database/dataset
   </div>